-- In the Seventy Seas side story Mary Mendele, the title character is a Mad Scientist who is also a nun.
+- In the 70-Seas side story Mary Mendele, the title character is a Mad Scientist who is also a nun.

-- Florence, a humanoid wolf and a main character of Freefall sometimes worries that her creator, Dr. Bowman, isn't entirely on the straight and narrow.
+- Florence, a humanoid wolf and a main character, sometimes worries that her creator, Dr. Bowman, isn't entirely on the straight and narrow.
 Said wolf also thought breaking down stars for parts was a good idea...